junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_RB/SPN-AURB-whole-novel.md

 #### draft notes

-> Set up scene to introduce Cas's researcher life in the facility (top security government facility, Advanced Nonhuman Genetic Evolution Lab (ANGEL)), under heavy surveillance, very little freedom for everyone, even researchers are like prisoners in this place, let alone researching objects
+> Set up scene to introduce Cas's researcher life in the facility (top security government facility, Advanced Nonhuman Genetic Evolution Lab (ANGEL)), under heavy surveillance, very little freedom for everyone, even researchers are like prisoners in this place, let alone researching objects.
 >
+> Security protocol: Everyone is blindfolded to the facility, no one really knows where they are.
+No phone/text from inside the facility to outside. (foreshadowing for later)
+>
 > (early casual introduce Bal, Uriel, Zachariah)
 >
-> (show Cas loves plants and insects, have something green in his apartment and on his research table, has a cat and bees)
+> (show Cas loves plants and insects, have something green in his apartment and on his research table, has a cat and bees, foreshadowing)
 >
 > Cas's duty is to observe and record their behaviors, do experiments as instructed (not much free will to decide what to do)
 >